 - A person hunting wild turkeys shall not use live turkeys as decoys.

-- Wild turkeys or bears shall not be hunted by the aid of bait, nor shall areas be hunted where bait is present (this includes private lands baited for deer).
+- Wild turkey or bears shall not be hunted by the aid of bait, nor shall areas be hunted where bait is present.
+This includes private lands baited for deer.
 An area is considered baited for 30 days after all bait has been removed.
 A baited area is any place where feed, grains or other substances capable of luring wild turkeys or bears have been placed.
 An area where grains or other feeds exist as the result of legitimate agricultural practices, or as the result of growing or manipulating a crop for wildlife management, is legal for hunting.

 CONCEALED CARRY DEADLY WEAPONS PERMITS

-Anyone who may legally possess firearms may carry firearms while hunting, but only persons with valid concealed carry deadly weapons permits may carry their firearms concealed.
+Anyone who may legally possess firearms may carry firearms while hunting, but any firearms carried concealed must be done so pursuant to KRS 527.020.